 The USACE has issued new nationwide permits that will go into effect Feb.
 25. For the nationwide permits listed above that are commonly used on railroad projects, no significant language changes have been proposed from the 2017 nationwide permits to the 2022 nationwide permits.

-If you have questions about your rail project, any currently held permit or how to obtain a 2022 nationwide permit, please contact railroad permitting specialists Jennifer Sunley at firstname.lastname@example.org or Doug Dorsey at email@example.com.
+If you have questions about your rail project, any currently held permit or how to obtain a 2022 nationwide permit, please contact railroad permitting specialist Jennifer Sunley at firstname.lastname@example.org.